jimmykarago/Ecommerce_Fashion_store_SQL_SCRIPT/README.md

 # Ecommerce_Fashion_store_SQL_SCRIPT
-This is a project that utilizes SQL statements to analyze data of a fictional Australian fashion ecommerce store.
-The database can be found at https://www.kaggle.com/datasets/ruchi798/shopping-cart-database
-The database consists of 4 tables:
+This project employs SQL statements to perform data analysis on a simulated Australian fashion e-commerce store.
+The corresponding database can be accessed at https://www.kaggle.com/datasets/ruchi798/shopping-cart-database.
+The database comprises four distinct tables:

 **Customers**